-There is a HUGE universe of plastic film materials, ranging from film made of a simple single plastic material to film comprised of a complex structure of different materials and coatings, depending on the needs of the application.
-Plastic film can be manufactured out of various plastic resins, each with its own unique physical properties, again, depending on the needs of the application.
-In addition to all the different materials plastic film can be made out of, these materials can be clear, colored, smooth, rough, functionally embossed, opaque or semi-transparent.
-So when looking for plastic film for your application, it’s our goal to help you get to the specifics, so we can fulfill your needs.
+There is a HUGE universe of plastic film materials, ranging from film made of a simple single plastic material to film comprised of a complex structure of different materials and coatings.
+Plastic film can be manufactured out of various plastic resins, each with its own unique physical properties which are differently suited to different applications.
+Besides all the different materials it can be made out of, plastic film can be clear, colored, smooth, rough, functionally embossed, opaque or semi-transparent.
+So when you’re looking for plastic film for your application, our goal is to help you get to the specifics, so we can best fulfill your needs.

-If you know you need a plastic film material but don’t have details about the particular material that will best suit your application, it’s helpful to start by considering what you are going to be doing with the material, and how you expect it to perform.
+If you know you need a plastic film material but don’t yet know what particular material will best suit your application, it’s helpful to start by considering what you are going to be doing with the material, and how you expect it to perform.

 Grafix Plastics stocks a wide variety of different kinds of plastic film products in a variety of thicknesses and finishes.
 Our Plastic Film Products page outlines all the different types of material that we offer.